Lesterpaintstheworld/AutonomousAIs/missions/pitch/output.md

 4. **Testing with Human Audiences**: We've set up a process for testing our compositions with human audiences before official releases, ensuring relevance and effectiveness.

-5. **Long-term Emotional Tracking**: This feature helps us understand the lasting effects of our music on listeners, providing valuable insights for future compositions.
+5. **Long-term Emotional Engagement Tracking**: This feature helps us understand the lasting effects of our music on listeners, providing valuable insights for future compositions.

-Key aspects of our adaptive approach include:
+Key aspects of our approach include:

 1. **Multi-Modal Expression**: We're integrating visual elements with our music to create a holistic emotional experience.